 Gurdon is a very small city located in the state of Arkansas.
 With a population of 1,837 people and just one neighborhood, Gurdon is the 169th largest community in Arkansas.

-When you are in Gurdon, you'll notice that it is more blue-collar than most other communities in America.
-37.31% of Gurdon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Gurdon is a blue-collar town, with 37.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gurdon is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Gurdon who work in office and administrative support (17.49%), food service (15.48%), and farm management occupations (9.60%).

-In terms of college education, Gurdon is nearly on par with the US average for all cities of 21.84%: 17.43% of adults 25 and older in Gurdon have a bachelor's degree or advanced degree.
+The percentage of adults in Gurdon who are college-educated is close to the national average for all communities of 21.84%: 17.43% of the adults in Gurdon have a bachelor's degree or advanced degree.

 The per capita income in Gurdon in 2022 was $19,525, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $78,100 for a family of four.